You send a pair of branded shoes, hoping to earn some margin, only to receive them back at the warehouse, swapped with a worn-out pair.

 Step 1: Camera Setup at Packing Stations

-Step 2: Recording Triggered by Order Scan
+Step 2: Recording Starts Automatically

-Step 3: Full Packing Process Is Captured
+Step 3: Full Process Is Captured

-Step 5: Secure Cloud Storage
+Step 5: Stored in the Cloud

-Step 6: Instant Retrieval on Demand
+Step 6: Instant Access

-What Problems Does a VMS Actually Solve?
+What Problems Does a VMS Solve?

 1. Fake Return Claims

-A buyer says the item was missing or damaged when it wasn’t.
-Without proof, you’re stuck.
-With a VMS, you have clear footage showing exactly what was packed and its condition before dispatch.
+- Solution: With VMS, you have clear footage showing exactly what was packed and its condition before dispatch.

 2. Wrong Item Disputes